-(c) recyclable material including waste oils; (d) residues from vessel construction and maintenance; (e) spills from refuelling operations and refuelling equipment; (f) spills, residues and debris from cargo operations; and (g) the discharge of stormwater generated from the ferry terminal complex.
-(8) Require use and development at Devonport and Victoria wharves to: (a) retain the open space and beach between the wharves and Marine Square free of structures and available for recreational use, unless new structures would enhance public experiences and connections between the land and ferry terminal facility while retaining some public visibility of the beach; (b) include a mix of commercial and public uses that support and complement the primary role of Devonport Wharf as a ferry terminal so that the wharf is an active and vibrant space that adds to the urban form and activities of the Devonport town centre; (c) not include private residential or hotel accommodation on Devonport Wharf, and restrict office activities other than a ferry administration office to only the upper levels of the Devonport Wharf facility; and (d) provide adequate bicycle, car and bus parking spaces and facilities to support the transport node.
-Commented [EI2]: Issue 3 (9) Provide for the appropriate development and use of expanded or new ferry services and ferry terminal facilities outside the Coastal - Ferry Terminal Zone, provided any: (a) proposal is not inconsistent with the objectives and policies in the Plan for the

-(b) proposal is consistent with the objectives and policies for ferry terminal facilities in the Coastal - Ferry Terminal Zone; and
+- (c) recyclable material including waste oils; - (d) residues from vessel construction and maintenance; - (e) spills from refuelling operations and refuelling equipment; - (f) spills, residues and debris from cargo operations; and - (g) the discharge of stormwater generated from the ferry terminal complex. - (8) Require use and development at Devonport and Victoria wharves to: - (a) retain the open space and beach between the wharves and Marine Square free of structures and available for recreational use, unless new structures would enhance public experiences and connections between the land and ferry terminal facility while retaining some public visibility of the beach; - (b) include a mix of commercial and public uses that support and complement the primary role of Devonport Wharf as a ferry terminal so that the wharf is an active and vibrant space that adds to the urban form and activities of the Devonport town centre; - (c) not include private residential or hotel accommodation on Devonport Wharf, and restrict office activities other than a ferry administration office to only the upper levels of the Devonport Wharf facility; and - (d) provide adequate bicycle, car and bus parking spaces and facilities to support the transport node. - (9) Provide for the appropriate development and use of expanded or new ferry services and ferry terminal facilities outside the Coastal Ferry Terminal Zone, provided any: - (a) proposal is not inconsistent with the objectives and policies in the Plan for the Auckland public transport network; - (b) proposal is consistent with the objectives and policies for ferry terminal facilities in the Coastal Ferry Terminal Zone; and - (c) adverse effects on the environment are avoided, remedied or mitigated, with particular regard to effects on traffic, parking, amenity, water quality and coastal processes.